rafaelribeiro1510/ASCIIValley/docs/README.md

 ASCII Valley is a simplified text-based adaptation of the indie simulation role-playing video game Stardew Valley with some influences of
  Dwarf Fortress when it comes to the visual details;
 the player takes on the role of a character who takes charge of his deceased grandfather abandoned farm located in a site named Stardew Valley.
-Planting and harvesting crops and fighting off insects are some of the things that will make you play ASCII Valley for hours on end!
+Planting and harvesting crops and fighting off mummies are some of the things that will make you play ASCII Valley for hours on end!
 This project was developed by Joao Sousa (up201806613@fe.up.pt) and Rafael Ribeiro (up201806330@fe.up.pt) for LPOO 2019⁄20.

 ## Implemented Features

 - Storing of map state in a save file.
-The map is divided in chunks and each chunk's data is divided in 4 parts: chunk ID, neighbour chunks (IDs), a "matrix" that has information about the type of "tile" of each square of the chunk and another one that stores the background colors.
+The map is divided in chunks and each chunk's data is divided in 4 parts: chunk ID, neighbouring chunks on all 4 directions (IDs), a matrix that references the ground "type" and another that references the entity on said tile.
+ The interpretation of these values is intentionally hardcoded, since these save files are only edited and accessed by the game.
-- Displaying of the map and entities (currently only the player) - figure 1.
+- Displaying of the map, map stored entities and player entity - figure 1.
 - Entities' Movement.
 For now the only entity is the player which can be moved using the Arrow Keys.